telink-semi/tc_ble_single_sdk/doc/tc_ble_single_sdk_Release_Note.md

 * **Application**
   - Support using soft timer in IDLE state.
+    - Add an API blt_soft_timer_get_first_tick() to retrieve the system time of the nearest upcoming soft timer from the current moment.
   - Modify the audio setting code structure.
   - Delete Audio DMIC setting.
   - Rename some reference designs.